Is the Shed just for men or can women take part?

 Do I have to be over 55 to use the Shed?

 The project is currently running during the week and is primarily aimed at men in retirement.
-We will consider men under normal retirement age however – please ring to have a chat with Ally Speller on 0113 238 0601 / email@example.com
+We will consider men under normal retirement age however – please phone to chat to our Carpentry Tutor, Ally on 0113 238 0601 / firstname.lastname@example.org about availability to join Men In Sheds and pre-book to view the Shed by appointment only.
+Spaces are limited to one day per week.

 How much does it cost?

-It is completely free to attend The Shed.
+It costs £2.50 per day to attend The Shed, unless the person is retired or on income related benefit.
 All the equipment we provide is free for you to use and there is some wood provided – however you may be asked to purchase any specialist equipment or wood yourself for any personal projects.
 Tea and biscuits are free!

 The Shed is funded by Leeds City Council’s Community Learning Fund.